Saturday, April 21, 2012

 18. And here we also see that to “believe in Christ” does not mean to believe that Christ is a person who is both God and man; that does not help any one.
 But that this same person is the Christ; that is, that he went forth from the Father and came into the world, and again leaves the world and goes to the Father.
 The words mean no less than that this is Christ, that he became man and died for us, rose again and ascended to heaven.
 Because of this office of his, he is called Jesus Christ, and to believe this concerning him, that: it is true, means to be and to abide in his name.
 There follows further in this Gospel: “His disciples say, Lo, now speakest thou plainly, and speakest no dark sayings.”

 19. Here you see that to speak “plainly” (“frei heraus”), or to speak in clear terms, means to speak without parables, or without dark and covered words.
-And the good disciples think they understand very well what he tells them, that Christ Comes from the Father and goes to the Father; but they do this as good, pious children of Christ.
+And the good disciples think they understand very well what he tells them, that Christ comes from the Father and goes to the Father; but they do this as good, pious children of Christ.
 They are easily able to understand it, and in love they tell him so.
 In ordinary conversation, people sometimes say to one another Yes or No, or give assent, saying, It is so, and in a sense one understands, even though he is still far from the meaning of another’s words.
 In such case the conversation is without hypocrisy and in true simplicity.
 The Evangelist hereby shows what a beautiful, plain, friendly and loving life Christ led with his disciples, since they were so very able to understand him.
 Then the disciples say further: “Now know we that thou knowest all things, and needest not that any man should ask thee.”

 20. That is, you anticipate and explain yourself and speak no more in parables, concerning which we must question you; for you know in advance where we are lacking in understanding.
 All this reverts to the fact that they wished to ask what the “little while” meant, and he noticed it and explains by saying that he must go to the Father; which they still did not understand, and yet it was clearer than his words: “A little while and ye will not see me.”
-Now, because he saw their thoughts — that they wished \o question him — they confessed that he comes from God and knows all things, so that we need not to ask him, for he himself sees very well where the trouble is.
+Now, because he saw their thoughts — that they wished to question him — they confessed that he comes from God and knows all things, so that we need not to ask him, for he himself sees very well where the trouble is.